The Executive MBA (EMBA) program at UT Dallas is designed to enable business professionals to maximize their business performance.

 Executive MBA: A new degree of excellence

-The Executive MBA (EMBA) program offers the cohort approach that encourages collaboration with most robust curriculum in north Texas with 53 credit hours.
-The executive coaches and I work one-on-one with each student to improve soft skills and individualize our program to your specific needs.
-The program is relevant, engaging and transformational and includes two class trips – an America’s trip and an international study tour.
+The Executive MBA (EMBA) program offers the cohort approach that encourages collaboration with the most robust curriculum in north Texas with 53 credit hours.
+The executive coaches and I work one-on-one with each student to improve soft skills and individualize the Executive MBA program to each student’s specific needs.
+The Executive MBA program at UT Dallas is relevant, engaging and transformational.
+In addition to executive coaching, the program includes two class trips – an Americas Trip and an International Study Tour.

 Join us for an Information Session to learn how we can help you maximize your business performance.